 But it’s a huge store, so that’s just an observation, not a complaint.
 It also confirmed to me that this is definitely a popular place.

-And with so much furniture and some pretty awesome housewares, I completely understood its popularity among Charlotte locals.
+And with so much vintage collectibles and awesome housewares, I completely understood its popularity among Charlotte locals.

 I don’t always include furniture consignment stores in my Junkin’ Journey blog posts, but South End Exchange is JUST THAT GOOD.